joeodx/AZURE_cloud/UserData_Image/README.md

 We can actually automate the whole process of creating our application and database by posting our whole script in the user data section in advanced tab.

-Make sure you have completed up until strep 2 on the two_tier_deploy file and then continue here.
+Make sure you have completed up until step 2 on the two_tier_deploy file and then continue here.

-Also MAKE SURE YOUR SCRIPT ACTUALLY WORKS!!!
+Also MAKE SURE YOUR SCRIPT ACTUALLY WORKS - check manually!!!

-Yo ucan paste your entire script into your user data section in the advanced tab when you are makign your VM
+You can paste your entire script into your user data section in the advanced tab when you are makign your VM

-* Should look like this :
+* It should look like this :

 ![](/Two_Tier_deploy/images/888.jpg)